k-Rohit/AIML_Case-Study/README.md

 ## 3. Correlation and Association Analysis:
 - Multicollinearity is a significant concern in regression tasks, so I checked the correlation between the independent variables and the association between the independent variables and the dependent variable:
-  - Used Kruskal test to assess 'Sourcing Cost' association with categorical variables.
+  - Used the Kruskal test to assess the 'Sourcing Cost' association with categorical variables.
-  - Applied Cramer's V for measuring categorical variable associations, identifying strong correlations.
+  - Applied Cramer's V for measuring categorical variable associations, and identifying strong correlations.
   - Identified and removed the 'Area' column due to strong correlations with other categorical variables, mitigating multicollinearity concerns.

 ## 4. Modelling